15 Expats Talk about Health Insurance and Healthcare in Spain

 We asked expats in Spain if they have access to public healthcare in Spain.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a major impact on the healthcare system in Spain.
 During the pandemic, the healthcare system has been stretched to its limits, with hospitals and medical centers struggling to cope with the influx of patients.
 The government has implemented strict measures to try to contain the spread of the virus, including the closure of non-essential services and the introduction of a nationwide lockdown.
 Despite these measures, the healthcare system has been overwhelmed by the number of cases, leading to long waiting times for appointments and delays in treatment.
-Additionally, the pandemic has caused a shortage of medical supplies, such as masks and gloves, which has further hindered the healthcare system's ability to provide adequate care," said one expat living in Spain.
+Additionally, the pandemic has caused a shortage of medical supplies, such as masks and gloves, which has further hindered the healthcare system's ability to provide adequate care," wrote one expat.

 What advice do you have for expats having a baby in Spain?